 Northwick Park HospitalWatford Road HarrowMiddlesex HA1 3UJ (Open everyday from 08:00 am to 11:00 pm)

 In the case of urgent need when the practice is closed you can call NHS 111 to speak to a triage nurse.
 Your needs will be assessed and advice offered or arrangements made for you to see a doctor.

 Please do not ask to see a doctor out of hours unless you genuinely cannot wait until the surgery re-opens.

-Only in an emergency, i.e. Chest pains and / or shortness of breath constitute an emergency.
+Only in an emergency, i.e. Chest pains, shortness of breath, excessive bleeding constitute an emergency.

 Whatever the day or time, if you or someone else experiences severe chest pain, loss of blood or suspected broken bones, go to your nearest accident and emergency department or call 999 for an emergency ambulance service.